 There is a certain pattern to my practice of A Course in Miracles.
 Lately it has become more pronounced.
 I stumble into a state of genuine happiness and peace.
 It’s heavenly, if you’ll forgive a cliche.
 But then – after a minute or a few hours, sometimes even a day or two – doubt and fear enter.
 I doubt the feeling is real or that I’m worthy of it.
 I fear losing it.

 In response to that fear and doubt, two things happen simultaneously.
 First, I clutch at the peace, trying to make it mine because I don’t trust God.
 I don’t trust the peace.
 Second, I become dismissive.
 “Oh well.
 I don’t really want that love anyway.
-Take your ball and go play with some other sucker, Jesus.”
+Find some sucker, Jesus.”

 And then, sure enough, I am separated from the love of God.
-And it hurts so much.
+And it hurts.
+It hurts so much.

 Here is what I am learning right now: it is important to see that I am choosing against Love.
 I don’t want to see that and I certainly don’t want to say it.
 But it’s true.
 I want the Love that Jesus offers to be conditional.
 I want an external God to offer and then jerk it away, like a cat toying with a mouse.
 That’s how God is, right?
 Cruel and spiteful, delighting in my misery.

 If I can convince myself that this is true, then there is nothing to be done.
 It’s not my choice to be unhappy; it’s just how it is.
 I am God’s victim.

 That’s the lie that allows me to blame someone else – God and Jesus, in this case – for my unhappiness.